hmcts/design-system/app/views/components/menu/README.md

 ## How it works

 By default this component just groups buttons together to ensure they are spaced correctly.
-But you can turn it into a toggle menu at particular screen size which is useful when the buttons can't fit on the screen comfortably.
+But can be turned into a toggle menu at a configurable screen width that:

+- is aligned right or left
+- is coloured green (primary) or grey (secondary)

-### Grey toggle menu
+### Left aligned grey toggle menu

-This menu is aligned left and is in the secondary colour because there are other more important actions the user needs to take.
+Use the grey clour when it's not the main action the user needs to take.

 {{dsExample({
   name: 'menu',